Table of ContentsDefinition / general

-Cite this page: Internal examination.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/forensicsautopsyinternal.html.
-Accessed January 17th, 2017.
+Cite this page: Tops TL.
+Internal examination.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/forensicsautopsyinternal.html.
+Accessed December 9th, 2022.

 - Organs need to be weighed